m-krajcovic/RozdelMudro/README.md

    ```
    index.html
    ```
-2. Enter your Google Sheet ID (or leave blank to auto-create a new sheet) and comma-separated list of users, then click **Start**.
+2. Enter your Google Sheet ID (or leave blank to auto-create a new sheet) and comma-separated list of users (one user name per entry), then click **Create**.
 3. The app will reload with the Sheet ID in the URL, for example:
    ```
    index.html?sheet=YOUR_GOOGLE_SHEET_ID